High order universal portfolios: Theoretical questions

 On the other hand, when $UP^1$ is added to the market, the value of $UP^2$ at time $t=0$ will be $UP^2_0=1$ (starting value), at time $t=1$ will be $(a_1+b_1)/2$ and at time $t=2$ will be~:

 where we used relation $c_1=\frac{a_1+b_2}{2}$, equation~\eqref{eq:c2} and identities

 The computation of the last identity was checked in full detail by hand by the author.
-However intermediary steps are cumbersome and will not be presented here but the reader can obtain independent verification of the result using the small symbolic Python program below~: \lstset{texcl=true,basicstyle= \sf,commentstyle= \rm,mathescape=true,escapeinside={(*}{*)}}
+However intermediary steps are cumbersome and will not be presented here but the reader can obtain independent verification of the result using the small symbolic Python code listed in Appendix~\ref{appendix:python_code_for_proof}.
 Since formulas \eqref{eq:up1_2} and \eqref{eq:up2_2} show that in general $UP^1_2 \neq UP^2_2$ we obtain a contradiction with the assumption that all $UP^\ell$ equal $UP^1$, which ends the proof. \end{proof}